emmabritton/rust_games_proto/README.md

 Collection of tactical/strategic board games.
 This is a proof of concept and example implementation of the rules and gameplay, and not a releasable product.
 However the program should be bug free and usable.

+Each game plays, looks and controls differently as each is an experiment in UI and UX.

 ### Controls

 `up`, `down`, `left`, `right` - Move cursor